Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Flammulina velutipes

 Flammulina velutipes

-This well known species is fond of cold weather, and usually appears in late fall or winter.
-It has a sticky, almost rubbery, orangish to reddish or yellowish brown cap, along with a distinctively velvety stem that darkens from the base upward.
-It grows from the wood of hardwoods--but the wood is sometimes buried, making the mushrooms appear terrestrial.
+This well known species is fond of cold weather, and often appears in late fall or winter.
+It has a sticky, almost rubbery, orangish to reddish brown cap, along with a distinctively velvety stem that darkens from the base upward.
+It grows from the wood of hardwoods—but the wood is sometimes buried, making the mushrooms appear terrestrial.
+The spore print is white.
+As it is currently defined, Flammulina velutipes is found virtually across the globe.

-Flammulina populicola is virtually identical to the naked eye--but is easily separated on the basis of its ecological niche; it grows from the wood of quaking aspen, narrowleaf cottonwood, and other poplars in western North America.
-Identification can be confirmed with microscopic analysis, since the two species have differently shaped pileipellis elements and differently sized spores.
+Flammulina populicola is virtually identical to the naked eye, but is easily separated on the basis of its ecological niche; it grows from the wood of quaking aspen, narrowleaf cottonwood, and other poplars in western North America (and, in Europe, on Populus tremula and other poplars).
+Identification can be confirmed with microscopic analysis, since the two species have differently shaped pileipellis elements and differently shaped spores.

 Description:

-Cap: 1-7 cm; convex, becoming broadly convex to flat; moist and sticky when fresh; bald; color fairly variable--dark orange brown to yellowish brown, often fading with maturity.
+Cap: 1–6 cm across; convex, becoming broadly convex or flat; sticky when fresh; bald; dark orange brown to orangish brown or yellowish brown; often paler toward the margin; fading with age; the margin becoming lined.

-Gills: Broadly or narrowly attached to the stem; whitish to pale yellow; crowded or close.
+Gills: Broadly or narrowly attached to the stem; close, or nearly distant; creamy white to pale orangish; short-gills frequent.

-Stem: 2-11 cm long; 3-10 mm thick; equal or larger towards base; tough; pale to yellowish brown or orange brown when young; becoming covered with a dark, rusty brown to blackish velvety coating as it matures.
+Stem: 2–5 cm long; 3–10 mm thick; equal or larger towards base; tough; whitish to pale to yellowish brown or orange brown when young; becoming covered from the base upwards with a dark, brown to blackish, velvety coating; often developing fine longitudinal ridges; occasionally with a long, skinny "root" extending into the substrate.

-Chemical Reactions: KOH red on cap surface, or sometimes negative on faded caps.
+Chemical Reactions: KOH red to brownish red on cap surface.

 Spore Print: White.